1983 Luzon earthquake: Damage and casualties

 The earthquake struck at 8:18 PM and had a surface wave magnitude of 6.5.
 It was the most powerful earthquake to strike the Philippines in seven years.
-Shaking lasted 20 seconds and damaged seven towns extensively, its greatest damage occurring near Pasuquin, Laoag, Sarrat, and Batac in the Ilocos Norte province.
+Shaking lasted 20 seconds and damaged seven towns extensively, its greatest damage occurring near Pasuquin, Laoag, Sarrat, and Batac in Ilocos Norte province.

 Early reports claimed that 17 were killed and 80 were injured, but these numbers were later revised to 16 and 47, respectively.
 A four-storey building collapsed, and the salesmen inside waited as long as 17 hours to be rescued; one man was rescued only to die in the hospital.
 Two or three other buildings also collapsed, including one filled with people in San Nicolas.
 Churches were damaged in Bacarra, Vintar, and Sarrat; the Sarrat church was the site of the wedding of Ferdinand Marcos' daughter Irene, and it toppled, destroying its altar and the orchestra loft from the wedding.
 A 300-year-old statue of Saint Monica fell apart, and its head landed on the ground intact.
 Electricity was cut off in Laoag, and downed a bridge elsewhere.

 Sand volcanoes and cracks as long as 24 m formed, and as it ruptured, soil liquefaction and landslides occurred.
 A tsunami was reported but never confirmed.
 Tremors also extended to Manila.